 Most of our properties protect a large tract of hardwood forest, to preserve a critical wetland area, or a stretch of river habitat.
 Our conservation work protects habitat for Indiana wildlife, restores native species, and assures it will be around for future generations.
 We are seeing the return and growth of wildlife of concern like the bald eagle, river otter, wild turkey, and Indiana bat.

-Located just east of downtown Muncie on Kilgore Avenue, Dutro-Ernst Woods is unlike anything Red-tail has done before.
+Located just west of downtown Muncie on Kilgore Avenue, Dutro-Ernst Woods is unlike anything Red-tail has done before.
 We started with a property slated for commercial development filled with many invasive and exotic plants.
 We removed them and will be restoring existing areas in the coming years with native grasses, wildflowers, and trees.
 It has taken a huge commitment of time and financial resources to get to this point.